+The FCRPS BiOps from 2001 to 2014 have been invalidated in courts.
 In 2018, a U.S. District Court order mandated hydropower projects to spill water to the 120% tailrace or the 115% forebay gas caps, depending on which was more limiting.
 The 2018 mandate sought to increase spill for the benefit of fish passage for endangered salmon and steelhead.
+The Flexible Spill Agreement signed in late 2018 has resulted in a pause in litigation and will conclude in 2021.